apache/flink/docs/content/docs/ops/state/unaligned_checkpoints.md

 **Pointwise connections**

-We currently do not have any hard guarantees on pointwise connections regarding data consistency.
+We currently do not have any hard guarantees on pointwise connections regarding data orderliness.
 However, since data was structured implicitly in the same way as any preceding source or keyby, some users relied on this behaviour to divide compute-intensive tasks into smaller chunks while depending on orderliness guarantees.